thoughtbot/maintaining-open-source-projects/book/05-documentation.md

 ## Landing page (website or README)

 The first interaction new users have with your project is the website or README file for your project.
-Either document acts as the “landing page”, and serve as onboarding ramp for users and contributors alike.
+Either document acts as the “landing page”, and serves as an onboarding ramp for users and contributors alike.

 People discovering your software need to learn essential information.
-In this chapter I suggest the creation of many different documents with specific pieces of knowledge.
-Sometimes it makes sense to condense certain documents into the README file, sometimes it’s better to keep them separate and link to them from your landing page.
+In this chapter many different documents are covered with specific pieces of knowledge.
+Sometimes it makes sense to condense certain documents into the README file, while in other cases it’s better to keep them separate and link to them from your landing page.

 The README file should have content or links for:

-* Name and brief description
+* Project name and brief description
 * Mission statement
 * Communication channels
 * Installation instructions